Foundling Hospital: In fiction

 In the 1840s Charles Dickens lived in Doughty Street, near the Foundling Hospital, and rented a pew in the chapel.
 The foundlings inspired characters in his novels including the apprentice Tattycoram in Little Dorrit, and Walter Wilding the foundling in No Thoroughfare.
 In "Received a Blank Child", published in Household Words in March 1853, Dickens writes about two foundlings, numbers 20,563 and 20,564, the title referring to the words "received a [blank] child" on the form filled out when a foundling was accepted at the hospital.

 The Foundling Hospital is the setting for Jamila Gavin's 2000 novel Coram Boy.
 The story recounts elements of the problems mentioned above, when "Coram Men" were preying on people desperate for their children.

 It appears in three books by Jacqueline Wilson: Hetty Feather, Sapphire Battersea and Emerald Star.
 In the first story, Hetty Feather, Hetty has just arrived in the hospital, after her time with her foster family.
 This book tells us about her new life in the Foundling Hospital.
 In Sapphire Battersea, Hetty has just left the hospital and speaks ill of it.
 The Foundling Hospital is mentioned in Emerald Star, although it is mainly about Hetty growing up.

-Published in 2020, Stacey Hall's The Foundling (or The Lost Orphan in the U.S.) sees the main character, Bess Bright, leave her illegitimate daughter Clara at London's Foundling Hospital.
+Published in 2020, Stacey Halls' The Foundling (or The Lost Orphan in the U.S.) sees the main character, Bess Bright, leave her illegitimate daughter Clara at London's Foundling Hospital.
 The book was a Sunday Times Best Seller.